anthonypiccolo/minimal-mistakes/_pages/about.md

 * Results driven and enjoy building things – revenue, growth, products.
 I want to move the metrics that will assist in delivering business objectives.
 * Insights driven and approach problems with an analytical and experimental based methodology.
-* Enjoy statistical programming (R) and regularly use libraries such as `googleanalyticsR` and `prophet`.
+* Enjoy statistical programming (R) and regularly use libraries such as `tidyverse`.
+Some of my favourite libraries are `googleanalyticsR` and `prophet`.
-* Using AWS Athena to run SQL queries a whole heap of data sitting in S3.
+* Using AWS Athena and BigQuery to run a whole heaps of SQL queries for data exploration, joining datasets etc
+* Experience with GCP.
+I regularly use products such as Cloud Functions, BigQuery, Google Cloud Storage, Pub/Sub, Cloud Source Repository, Stackdriver.
+For example, creating ETL data flows to send data to S3 using all of these services.
 * Currently learning python and heavily interested in big data, machine learning and predictive analytics.

 ## Programming Languages